chettrick/stm32cubef4/Projects/STM324xG_EVAL/Applications/USB_Device/AUDIO_Standalone/readme.txt

 @par USB Library Configuration

-To select the appropriate USB Core to work with, user must add the following macro defines within the compiler preprocessor (already done in the preconfigured projects provided with this example):
+To select the appropriate USB Core to work with, user must add the following macro defines within the compiler preprocessor (already done in the preconfigured projects provided with this application):
       - "USE_USB_FS" when using USB Full Speed (FS) Core
-      - "USE_USB_HS" when using USB High Speed (HS) Core

 It is possible to fine tune needed USB Device features by modifying defines values in USBD configuration file “usbd_conf.h” available under the project includes directory, in a way to fit the application requirements, such as:
- - USBD_AUDIO_FREQ, specifing the sampling rate conversion from original audio file sampling rate to the sampling rate supported by the device.
+ - USBD_AUDIO_FREQ, specifying the sampling rate conversion from original audio file sampling rate to the sampling rate supported by the device.